felixongom/diteorm/README.md

 $posts = new Posts()
 $status = new Status()
 ```
-Run the code by openinng your file in the browser.
+Run the code e.g. by opening your file in the browser.
 This will create the table in the database.

 - You can also use Users::class or 'Users' for table name called users and so for other tables.